pefreeman/36-290/PROJECT_DATASETS/GALAXY_PROPERTIES/README.md

 ---

-Note that this project can go many directions.
+Note that this project can go in many directions.
 For 36-290, it is sufficient to work through to the initial goal outlined in the first bullet point below.

 - As stated above, the initial goal would be to regress `mass` upon the magnitudes, (`ra`,`dec`), and `e.bv`.
 Why not redshift?
 Because one would in theory like to be able to apply the model to estimate masses for galaxies for which we only have photometry (and thus for which we do not have a precise redshift estimate).
 However, comparing and contrasting predictive ability for the no-redshift model versus a model that include redshift would be interesting.
 - Once an analysis framework is in place, one could extend the project to predict `sfr`, `age`, and/or `absmag.K`.